Elisabeth Julienne Pommereul

-Élisabeth Julienne Pommereul (5 July 1733 - 3 July 1782) was a French botanist who worked under the teachings of the French botanist Tournefort and Swedish botanist Linnaeus to study classifications and counts of grass types in the Jardin du Roi.
+Élisabeth Julienne Pommereul (5 July 1733 - 3 July 1782) was a French botanist who worked under the teachings of the French botanist Thouin and Swedish botanist Linnaeus to study classifications and counts of grass types in the Jardin du Roi.

 Early life

 Born in 1733, Élisabeth Julienne (Mme Dugage de Pommereul) came from the Breton nobility.

-Her father Guy-René Pommereul, Sieur Des Longrais, was a lawyer in the Parliament of Brittany and Seneschal of Brie and Janzé.
+Her father Guy-René Pommereul, Sieur Des Longrais, was a lawyer in the Parlement of Rennes and Seneschal of Brie and Janzé.
 Her mother, Louise Thérèse Letort, lady of Navinal, came from the same background. Élisabeth Julienne was the cousin of François-René-Jean de Pommereul (1745-1823), division general during the revolutionary period and prefect under the First Empire.
 In 1755, she married François-Alexis Fresnel.

 Professional career

 Élisabeth was introduced to botany in the Rennes region.
 In the 1770s, she lived in Nantes, where she became acquainted with the family of François Bonamy, director of the Jardin royal des Plantes.
 A few years later, between 1775 and 1777, Pommereul lived in Paris and assiduously followed the botany courses of Antoine-Laurent de Jussieu.
 In 1778, André Thouin, head gardener at the Jardin du Roi, called on her help to count and identify the grasses growing in the beds of the Jardin de l'Ecole de botany.
 It was at this time that she tried to develop a classification reconciling Tournefort's system with that of Linnaeus.
 During the same period, she was approached by Thouin and Jussieu to compose a work on grasses.
 Thouin put her in touch with her network of correspondents: Carl von Linné the Younger, Antoine Gouan, Pierre-André Pourret, and Claude-Étienne Savary.
 According to her relative Desgenettes, she lived alone in an attic in the King's Garden and devoted herself to her research projects.
 Witnesses to her botanical activity, three botanical specimens that she collected during her herbalism are still preserved in the collections of the National Herbarium of the National Museum of Natural History.